DominikKuenkele/lt2222-v22-a2/README.md

-# GU LT2222 V22 assignment 2
+# LT2222 V22 Assignment 2

-Fork and clone this repository.
-Submit the URL of your forked repository to Canvas when you are ready.
-Read the Python notebook in this repository for further instructions.
+> Part of the Master in Language Technology at the University of Gothenburg
+>
+> **Course:** Machine learning for statistical NLP: introduction (LT2222)
+>
+> **Assignment:** Assignment 2

+Prediciting parts of speech, based on letters of the surrounding words.